26 Fun And Interesting Facts About Mars For Kids

 Quick fact

 1. Red Planet meteors: Asteroid and Meteor showers on Earth are a natural phenomenon.
-Sometimes, these asteroids first hit the Mars’ surface and later get diverted towards Earth.
-Debris of such asteroid and meteor showers is scattered across the planet.
+Sometimes, these asteroids first hit Mars’ surface and later get diverted towards Earth.
+Debris from such asteroids and meteor showers is scattered across the planet.
+Thus, its surface features several craters.

 1. Introducing Martians: While we have found no evidence of life on Mars, let alone aliens or human-like species, we have a name ready for the inhabitants of Mars – Martians.
 The Martian term came from Hollywood, where the alien characters bring the magic of space to the big screen.